-- · Teachers ensure attendance verification is recorded after all staff and child transitions. - Teachers will carry a portable attendance when off of day care premises, in the community or on a bussed trip. - Teachers will sign children in/out on the attendance along with ongoing verifications throughout the day.
-Teachers verbally communicate the number of children in care and whereabouts of children in the classroom. - Teachers will engage in open communication with parents/guardians regarding the well-being of their children during drop off, pick up times and during the day as needed. - When children return to day care from being off sick, teachers will communicate with parents/ guardians to ensure they are well enough to return to day care. - All outbreaks will be reported to TPH and SLCD will follow all TPH recommendations in addition to applicable Policies. - · Families will be informed of communicable illnesses and outbreaks via written communication. - Parents are responsible for ensuring the communication of any health concerns, allergies, anaphylactic allergies or food restrictions at the time of registration and responsible to ensure forms are updated as needed.
-For anaphylaxis allergies, parents must also supply an up-to-date Epi-Pen to be stored at the day care.
-Teachers sign off yearly indicating they are aware of all health concerns and anaphylactic allergies. - Allergy lists are posted in each classroom, kitchen and Program Supervisor's office.
-All teachers, students and volunteers are informed of restrictions/ allergies before they begin their first day with SLCD. - Ensure accessible washroom facilities for all enrolled children.
+- · Teachers ensure attendance verification is recorded after all staff and child transitions. - Teachers may carry a portable attendance during times when groups are seperated outside of their classroom. - Teachers will carry a portable attendance when off of day care premises, in the community or on a trip. - Teachers will sign children in/out on the attendance along with ongoing verifications throughout the day.
+Teachers verbally communicate the number of children in care and whereabouts of children in the classroom. - Teachers will engage in open communication with parents/guardians regarding the well-being of their children during drop off, pick up times and during the day as needed. - When children return to day care from being off sick, teachers will communicate with parents/ guardians to ensure they are well enough to return to day care. - All outbreaks will be reported to TPH and SLCD will follow all TPH recommendations in addition to applicable Policies. - Families will be informed of communicable illnesses and outbreaks via written communication. - Parents are responsible for ensuring the communication of any health concerns, allergies, anaphylactic allergies or food restrictions at the time of registration and responsible to ensure forms are updated as needed.
+For anaphylaxis allergies, parents must also supply 2 up-to-date Epi-Pens to be stored at the day care.
+Teachers sign off yearly and as plans are updated indicating they are aware of all health concerns and anaphylactic allergies. - Allergy lists are posted in each classroom, kitchen and the Program Supervisor's office.
+All teachers, students and volunteers are informed of restrictions/allergies before they begin their first day with SLCD. - Ensure accessible washroom facilities for all enrolled children.
 Ensure compliance with the Regional Public Health procedures and practices.
 In support of this we will provide washroom facilities, and supplies, and personal hygiene and body development related information resources. - Teachers engage in age appropriate discussions regarding sexual health (consent, respect, proper language of body parts, etc.), resources are made available to families.